vikram-108/maze_generator/README.md

 Website Link: https://vikram-108.github.io/maze_generator/

-Note: After pressing start kindly wait for a few seconds before the visualization starts
+Note: To operate the website, kindly choose the dimensions (and bias for recursive division algorithm), then click submit, then only press start.
+Also wait for a few seconds after pressing start, before the animation starts.